uchidalab/DynamicDA-with-GatingNetworks/README.md

 # Dynamic Data Augmentation with Gating Networks
 This is an official PyTorch implementation of the paper *Dynamic Data Augmentation with Gating Networks* which is submitted to **ICASSP2022** (under reviewing).
-The full codes and descriptions are coming soon.
-(Hopefully, in Oct.)
-## Results

 ## Usage